Finding the right SaaS marketing strategy for your company may seem challenging, but in such a competitive environment, it’s crucial.

 At this point, a company would already be invested in the product and would upgrade—and that worked for Slack.
 Their conversion rate skyrocketed, and their customer lifetime value increased.

 Everyone is familiar with referral marketing.
-Refer a friend, and you get such-and-such off a future purchase is an extremely popular way to bring in new customers.
+Saying “Refer a friend, and you get such-and-such off a future purchase” is an extremely popular way to bring in new customers.
 Dropbox took this to a new level with their wildly successful referral marketing tactic.

 Users can clearly see the progress they’re making towards free storage, and the well-designed page features a call-to-action to upgrade if they need even more storage.